rxnlabs/wc-authorize.net-pro/readme.txt

 * Mentioned payment amount in order note
 * Fixed PHP notice on loading translation
 * Fixed issue with data erasure
+* Added filter for capturing on order status change
 * Updated "WC tested up to" header to 9.8
 * Updated compatibility info to WordPress 6.8